FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 specification MUST examine the identity to see if it uses a realm located under eap.arpa.
 If so, the identity is an EPI.
 Processing of all other identities is unchanged by this specification.

-If the server receives a malformed EPI, it MUST reply with an EAP Failure, as per {{RFC3748, Section 4.2}}.
+If the server receives an EPI which is malformed, it MUST reply with an EAP Failure, as per {{RFC3748, Section 4.2}}.
+For example, an NAI may end with the eap.arpa realm, but may also contain data which is not permitted by the {{RFC7542}} format.
 Otherwise, the EPI is examined to determine which provisioning method is being requested by the peer.